rlewan/bootstrap/README.md

 $ ./provision
 ```

 This will run the Ansible scripts.
-Currently assumes you already have ansible installed on the system.
+Currently assumes you already have Ansible installed on the system.